Salmon Dill Soup

 This is the best soup I have ever made, according to my husband, who loves salmon so much that he could eat it every day.
-When I get salmon, I try to make it a very special dish because salmon is a treat for both of us. —Hidemi Walsh, Plainfield, Indiana
+Salmon is a treat for both of us, so when I get some, I try to make it a very special dish like this one. —Hidemi Walsh, Plainfield, Indiana

 - 1 large potato, peeled and cut into 1-1/2-inch pieces

 - 1 large carrot, cut into 1/2-inch-thick slices

 - 1/4 cup shredded part-skim mozzarella cheese

 - 1/2 pound salmon fillet, cut into 1-1/2-inch pieces

 - Place the first 4 ingredients in a saucepan; bring to a boil.
 Reduce heat to medium; cook, uncovered, until vegetables are tender, 10-15 minutes.

 - Add mushrooms.
 In a small bowl, mix flour and milk until smooth; stir into soup.
 Return to a boil; cook and stir until mushrooms are tender.
 Reduce heat to medium; stir in cheese until melted.